CruGlobal/cru-ansible-modules/README.md

 ```

-### finrest
+### finrest - Finish Restore

+Requirement: `cx_Oracle`

-Module Used with our Ansible Oracle database automated restore to FINish the RESTore (finrest).
+Module Used with Cru's custom Ansible Oracle database automated restore to finish a restore.

-Once the RMAN portion of the restore is complete, this module opens a SQL prompt to execute:
+Once the RMAN portion of the restore is complete, and restoring to point in time, this module opens a SQL prompt to execute:
     RECOVER DATABASE UNTIL CANCEL
     CANCEL
     ALTER DATABASE OPEN RESETLOGS